 - where necessary apply to the Magistrates' Court for a search warrant.

 Report a problem

-The Labour Hire Authority will work in partnership with other State and Commonwealth agencies to protect the rights and entitlements of labour hire workers in Victoria.
-Please visit the report a problem page on this website if you would like to report a problem to the Labour Hire Authority.
+The Labour Hire Authority works in partnership with other State and Commonwealth agencies to protect the rights and entitlements of labour hire workers in Victoria.
+Please visit the report a problem page on this website if you would like to report a problem to the Authority.

 See our Resources page for full details.